Iron deficiency symptoms you shouldn't ignore

 • The inability to absorb iron, as healthy adults absorb around ten to 15%of dietary iron, but others aren't able to absorb iron from food sources

-How can I increase the amount of iron in my diet?
+Three ways to increase the amount of iron in your diet

-• Eat more foods that are rich in iron, including nuts, seeds, meat such as poultry or red meat, wholemeal pasta and more
+Some foods that are rich in iron include nuts, seeds, meat like poultry or red meat and wholemeal pasta.

-• Add an iron supplement, like Ferro-Grad C, to your health routine.
 Iron tablets can be used to prevent and treat tiredness and fatigue due to iron deficiency.
-It also includes vitamin C, which can help optimise iron absorption.
+Ferro-Grad C includes vitamin C, which has also been shown to optimise iron absorption.

 Your Doctor may recommend an iron supplement like Ferro-Grad C if you’ve been diagnosed with an iron deficiency, but the tablets shouldn’t be taken with tea, coffee, milk, chocolate, cola or wine as these liquids reduce the amount of iron absorbed by your body.